-6.18 Exclusions
+6.19 Exclusions

 Decisions to exclude a child are not taken lightly and the final decision will always be made by the Headteacher.
-In line with the DfE statutory guidance, 'Exclusion from maintained schools, academies and pupil referral units in England', September 2017, when the school is considering excluding, either fixed term or permanently, a vulnerable pupil and/or a pupil/student who is the subject of a child protection plan or where there is an existing child protection file, we will call a multi-agency emergency review.
+In line with the recent DfE statutory guidance, 'Exclusion from maintained schools, academies and pupil referral units in England', September 2017, when the school is considering excluding, either fixed term or permanently, a vulnerable pupil and / or a pupil/student who is the subject of a child protection plan or where there is an existing child protection file, we will call a multi-agency risk-assessment meeting prior to making the decision to exclude.
 In the event of a one-off serious incident resulting in an immediate decision to exclude, the risk assessment must be completed prior to convening a meeting of the Governing Body.

-6.19 Searching Screening and Confiscation
+6.20 Searching Screening and Confiscation